The Giant Planets I: Jupiter and Saturn

 Jupiter in infrared and visible light from University of Leicester

 For all their strangeness, jovian planets share this with the solid worlds.
-Heavy materials have sunk to the core and lighter ones risen toward the top.
+Heavy materials have, to at least some degree, sunk to the core and lighter ones risen toward the top.
 The result is that they were heated both by accretional heat and gravitational release.
 Indeed:

 - Jupiter radiates roughly twice the amount of primordial heat as it receives heat from the sun.